-- Unlike chemotherapy, which circulates through the body, ERBT is targeted to a specific area.
+- Unlike chemotherapy, which circulates through the body, ERBT is targeted to the area being treated.

 Types of EBRT for the treatment of lung cancer:

 Based on diagnostic tests, we will work with you to determine which treatment, or combination of treatments, is best suited to you.
 EBRT may be used in conjunction with chemotherapy, surgery and Interventional Pulmonology to fight lung cancer.